Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

-As we have seen for fuzzy betweenness centrality, also in this case we refer to the concept of ``shortest'' path as ``best'' path, i.e. to reach $j$ starting from $i$, one path could better than another one despite the number of intermediate nodes is higher when the relationship between them is strong.
+As we have observed with fuzzy betweenness centrality, the concept of the "shortest" path is replaced by the "best" path.
+This means that, when traveling from $i$ to $j$, one path might be preferable to another, even if it involves more intermediate nodes.

+This reinterpretation naturally extends to fuzzy closeness centrality, where both in-closeness and out-closeness centrality are taken into account.
+Fuzzy in-closeness centrality reflects how central a node is based on its accessibility from other nodes in the network.
+A node with high fuzzy in-closeness centrality is characterized by strong incoming connections, indicating that it can be easily reached from various parts of the network.
+On the other hand, fuzzy out-closeness centrality assesses a node's centrality based on its ability to connect to other nodes.
+A node with high fuzzy out-closeness centrality efficiently reaches many other nodes, underscoring its influence and reach within the network.
+Thus, fuzzy closeness centrality provides a more nuanced understanding of a node's position, considering not just the shortest paths but the best paths.
+This approach allows for a richer analysis of centrality in networks where connections differ in strength and significance.